 You can change the Oracle Database password.
 The OVOC server shuts down automatically before changing the Oracle Database password.
-Refer to Section 'OVOC DB Password' in the OVOC IOM.
+Refer to Oracle DB Password' in the IOM manual.

 It is not possible to restore these passwords or to enter the OVOC Oracle Database without them.